TriumphLLC/Blend4Web/doc_src/viewer.rst

 #. **Video memory indicator**
     Is located in the bottom right corner of the rendering area.
 It displays the amount of video memory used by geometry, textures, render targets, and also the total memory usage.

-#. **Scene load errors indicator**
+#. **Scene load error indicator**
     Is located under the FPS counter.
-Shows errors and warnings which occurred during scene load.
+It shows errors and warnings which occur during scene load.
 Red light means errors, yellow - warnings and green means that the scene was loaded successfully.

     Loading errors and warnings can be viewed in the web browser console.